 Today’s telephony is completely different to what it used to be.
 Making a phone call on a VoIP phone service seems very similar but what happens in the background to deliver this service could not be more different.
 Your old telephone service had its own “copper” network connected to large phone exchanges strategically placed around the country.
 Today’s VoIP telephony is a data application delivered over a fibre-optic network, sharing the data connection with your Internet service, and other services such as “Netflix”.
-Large phone exchanges housed in buildings have been replaced with high-end computer servers housed in racks the size of large refrigerators.
+Large phone exchanges housed in warehouses have been replaced with high-end computer servers mounted in racks the size of large refrigerators.

 However, the critical difference between old phone services and today’s phone services is that VoIP systems are susceptible to bad quality if installed and managed incorrectly.
 This happens all too often which gives VoIP a bad name.
 Have you heard someone say that VoIP is unstable or provides bad quality voice calls?
-The real reasons behind these problems is either a bad installation or the wrong Voice Service Provider (VSP).
+The real reasons behind these problems are either a bad installation or the wrong Voice Service Provider (VSP).

 “do some homework and ask some important questions”

-Every supplier of a VoIP phone Service will tell you that their service and support is the best, so how do you sort the “wheat from the chaff”?
+Every supplier of VoIP phone services will tell you that their service and support is the best, so how do you sort the “wheat from the chaff”?
 To select the right Voice Service for your business, you will have to do some homework and ask some important questions says Managing Director Nigel Rayneau of Auckland-based VSP UFONE.